jet/dotnet-templates/README.md

 - [`eqxweb`](equinox-web/README.md) - Boilerplate for an ASP .NET Core Web App, with an associated storage-independent Domain project.
 - [`eqxwebcs`](equinox-web-csharp/README.md) - Boilerplate for an ASP .NET Core Web App, with an associated storage-independent Domain project _ported to C#_.
+- [`eqxprojector`](equinox-projector-cosmos/README.md) - Boilerplate for a CosmosDb ChangeFeedProcessor, with optional projection to Apache Kafka and associated consumer logic.

 ## How to use